In Vitro Optogenetics

-In-vivo Optogenetics has become explosively popular for studying animal behavior.
-Now this technology is increasingly being used in vitro with multiwell plates and cell culture dishes, applied to studies of gene expression, signalling pathways, protein clustering, and other topics.
+In-vivo Optogenetics has become very popular for studying animal behavior.
+This technology is now used more and more in vitro with multiwell plates and cell culture dishes.
+Applied to studies of gene expression, signaling pathways, protein clustering, and other topics.

 For this purpose, long-term and time-controlled light stimulation in a culture incubator is required.
 This incubator-compatible LED array fulfills all the requirements for in-vitro optogenetics experiments

 - 96 well plate format – Customizable to different sizes and layouts

 - Use in your incubator: compatible with humid and high CO2environments

 - Compact: 144 x 102 x 22 mm

 - Fully programmable pulse timing and irradiance

 - Deliver light from above or below plates.

 - Customizable for different size plates and different well layouts